ismdeep/doraemon/README.md

 # doraemon
-Dora is a dev tool list.
+Doraemon is a dev tool list.